Water source heat pumps (WSHPs) have been in use since the late 1940s and transfer warmth from a source of water to a property.

 Although electricity is required to power a water source heat pump in order to circulate water through the loop, you can expect to receive between two and four units of heat in return for every unit of electricity used.

-Depending on which heating system you replace, a water source heat pump could save you between £395 and £2,000 a year, according to the Energy Saving Trust.
+Depending on which heating system you replace, it could save you between £395 and £2,000 a year, according to the Energy Saving Trust.

 What type of systems are available?

-There are three different types of system to choose from when opting for a water source heat pump.
+There are three different types of system to choose from.
 For further information on which type would best suit you, contact your nearest HIES installer for expert advice.

 A closed loop system would be the lowest cost option for properties with access to a sufficient source of water.